catalyst/developing-with-cwp/slides/docs/02_SiteProjectStructure.md

 ### Folder structure: cms and framework
 * The CMS and framework directories live in vendor/silverstripe/framework and vendor/silverstripe/cms
 * These contain the core SilverStripe framework and the CMS
-* All the CWP directories (found in vendor/cwp) contain functionality built on top of the core SilverStripe to give us the CWP version of SilverStripe
+* All the CWP directories (found in vendor/cwp) contain functionality built on top of the core SilverStripe to give us the CWP recipe of SilverStripe

 ### Folder structure: cms and framework
-* If you were to download and install the standard version of SilverStripe then you won't get the CWP directories as well as a number of other modules.
+* If you were to download and install the standard SilverStripe recipe with composer then you won't get the CWP directories, as well as a number of other modules.

 ### Folder structure: apps and themes